Snowdon

 Snowdon (/ˈsnoʊdən/), or Yr Wyddfa (/cy/), is a mountain in Snowdonia in North Wales.
-It has an elevation of 1085 m above sea level, which makes it both the highest mountain in Wales and the highest in the British Isles south of the Scottish Highlands.
+With an elevation of 1085 m above sea level, it is the highest mountain in Wales, and the highest in the British Isles south of the Scottish Highlands.
 Snowdon is designated a national nature reserve for its rare flora and fauna, and is located within Snowdonia National Park.

 The rocks that form Snowdon were produced by volcanoes in the Ordovician period, and the massif has been extensively sculpted by glaciation, forming the pyramidal peak of Snowdon and the arêtes of Crib Goch and Y Lliwedd.
 It is part of the larger Snowdon range, which includes Garnedd Ugain, Yr Aran, and Moel Eilio.
-There are several lakes on the mountain, the largest of which is Llyn Lydaw (110 acre), located on the eastern flank at 1430 ft.
+There are several lakes on the mountain, the largest of which is Llyn Llydaw (110 acre), located on the eastern flank at 1430 ft.

 The mountain has been described as the "busiest in the United Kingdom", and in 2022 it was climbed by 543,541 walkers.
 There are six main paths to the summit, the most popular of which begins in the village of Llanberis to the north.
 The summit can also be reached using the Snowdon Mountain Railway, which carried 98,567 passengers in 2021.
 The rack railway, which opened in 1896, operates over 4+3/4 mi, from Llanberis to the Summit station.
 It generally operates from March to the end of October, with trains running to the summit station from May.
 The cliff faces on Snowdon, including Clogwyn Du'r Arddu, are significant for rock climbing, and the mountain was used by Edmund Hillary in training for the 1953 ascent of Mount Everest.
 The mountain, alongside Ben Nevis in Scotland and Scafell Pike in England, is climbed as part of the National Three Peaks Challenge.